1.3 Connecting to the servers of CSC

 Now there are few options.
 If you didn't have a session open, you'll be taken to remote desktop, which is blank.
 Right click to proceed.
 Alterntively, you (may) now see a number of other connections on the NX-server.
 If you have a previous session open (suspended) on nxkajaani, search for it in the search box at the top with your username and double click it.
 If you don't have a session to choose, create a new one by choosing the "new Desktop" and then choose "Create new GNOME desktop".

-The first time you connect to nxkajaani, you'll be introduced to the icons and menus of the NxClient.
+The first time you connect to nxkajaani, you'll be introduced to the icons and menus of the NXclient.
 Take a moment to learn them and click "Don't show again" to speed up getting access next time.
+The first few items in the next list are highly recommended additional improvements.

 If you get an error in logging into nxkajaani, that is likely due to corrupted ssh-key (extra line breaks or spaces).
 Redo the ssh-key determination step above, but use the key from the plain text file available in SUI.
 See below for keyboard layout, to fix logging in from nxkajaani to Sisu/Taito.